Projection Inference for set-identified SVARs: Overview and Related Literature

-b) \cite{giacomini_kitagawa:2014} [GK] develop a novel and generally applicable robust Bayesian approach to conduct inference about a specific coefficient of the impulse-response function in a set-identified SVAR.
+b) The seminal paper of \cite{giacomini_kitagawa:2014} [GK] develops a novel and generally applicable robust Bayesian approach to conduct inference about a specific coefficient of the impulse-response function in a set-identified SVAR.
 In terms of our notation, their procedure can be described as follows.
-One takes posterior draws from $\mu$ and evalutes, at each posterior draw, the functions $\underline{v}(\mu), \overline{v}(\mu)$ by solving a nonlinear program.
+One takes posterior draws from $\mu$ and evaluates, at each posterior draw, the functions $\underline{v}(\mu), \overline{v}(\mu)$ by solving a nonlinear program.
 Their credible set is a numerical (grid-search) approximation to the \emph{smallest} interval that covers $100(1-\alpha) \%$ of the posterior realizations of the identified set.

-\emph{GK and Baseline projection:} In terms of properties, our baseline projection is shown to admit both a frequentist and a robust Bayes interpretation (the GK approach has only been shown to admit the latter).
-In terms of implementation, GK solve as many nonlinear programs as posterior draws for $\mu$.
-This means that our baseline procedure will be typically faster to implement than the GK robust procedure (since our baseline projection only needs to solve two nonlinear programs).
+Our baseline procedure will be typically faster to implement than the GK robust procedure (since our baseline projection only needs to solve two nonlinear programs).
 The price to pay for the reduced computational cost is the excess of robust Bayesian credibility.

-\emph{GK and Calibrated projection:} Our calibrated projection requires a similar amount of work as the GK robust method (both procedures evaluate the bounds of the identified set for each posterior draw).
-There are two differences remaining between the two approaches.
-First, our calibrated projection allows for \emph{simultaneous} credibility statements over different horizons, different variables, and different shocks.
-Second, our calibrated projection is guaranteed to have correct frequentist coverage whenever the bounds of the identified set are differentiable in $\mu$.
+Our calibrated projection requires a similar amount of work as the GK robust method (both procedures evaluate the bounds of the identified set for each posterior draw).
+Our main contribution relative to \cite{giacomini_kitagawa:2014} is that our calibrated projection allows for \emph{non-conservative simultaneous} credibility statements over different horizons, different variables, and different shocks.

 c) \cite{GMM:2015} [GMM1] establish the differentiability of the bounds of $\underline{v}(\mu), \overline{v}(\mu)$ for a class of SVAR models that impose restrictions only on the responses to one structural shock.
-Based on the differentiability results, they propose a `delta-method' confidence interval given by the plug-in estimators of the bounds plus/minus $r$ times standard errors.
-In Appendix \ref{section:Appendixdiff} we show that, in large samples, the `delta-method' procedure in GMM1 is equivalent to a projection region based on a Wald ellipsoid for $\mu$ with radius $r^2$.
+Based on the differentiability results, they propose a `delta-method' confidence interval given by the plug-in estimators of the bounds plus or minus standard errors multiplied by the normal critical value $r$.
+It can be shown that, in large samples, the `delta-method' procedure in GMM1 is equivalent to a projection region based on a Wald ellipsoid for $\mu$ with radius $r^2$.\footnote{See details in Appendix C of \cite{gafarov2025projectioninferencesetidentifiedsvars}.}

-\section{\textbf{Basic Model, Main Assumptions, and Frequentist Results}}
+\section{{Basic Model, Main Assumptions, and Frequentist Results}}

-\subsection{\textbf{Model}}
+\subsection{{Model}}